nus-cs2113-AY2223S1/tp/docs/team/kaseykwok.md

     object and sequence diagrams.
     * Added details for the `Prescription` component, including a class diagram.
     * Added implementation details for 4 main commands in Prescription menu, with their respective sequence diagrams.
-    * Added instruction for manual testing's launch and shutdown, navigation and prescription menu tests.
+    * Added instruction for manual testing section's launch and shutdown, navigation and prescription menu tests.
+    * Restructured the DG to have a similar structure with AB3-AddressBook.
 * **Community**:
   * PRs reviewed (within team): [#34](https://github.com/AY2223S1-CS2113-F11-4/tp/pull/34),
   [#35](https://github.com/AY2223S1-CS2113-F11-4/tp/pull/35),